LiveHelpNow LiveHelpNow

 5. Predictive Analytics

 Predictive analytics use data to anticipate customer needs and behaviors.
-For example, AI-based predictive analytics can identify customers who are likely to leave or who can be classified as evangelists.
+For example, AI-based predictive analytics can identify customers who are likely to leave.
+It can also spot the ones who can be classified as evangelists.
 They can suggest the best product or service for a customer.
 And they can alert customer service agents to potential problems.

 Benefits of AI in Customer Service